Albert Demchenko: Career

 A seven-time Winter Olympian, he won his first medal at the 2006 Winter Olympics in Turin with a silver in the men's singles event.
 He competed in his sixth Olympics at the 2010 Winter Olympics, coming fourth.
 He then competed in his seventh Olympics in Sochi 2014 in his native Russia, winning a further two silver medals.

 Demchenko also won eight medals at the FIL European Luge Championships with four golds (Men's singles: 2006, 2010; Mixed team: 2012, 2014), two silvers (Men's singles: 1996, 2008), and two bronzes (Men's doubles: 1996; Mixed team: 2013).

-He was overall Luge World Cup champion in men's singles in 2004–05.
+He was the overall Luge World Cup champion in men's singles in 2004–05.

 In December 2017, he was one of eleven Russian athletes who were banned for life from the Olympics by the International Olympic Committee, after doping offences at the 2014 Winter Olympics.
 In January 2018, he and Tatyana Ivanova successfully appealed against the lifetime ban as well as decision to strip his medals from Sochi Olympics at the court of arbitration for sport.
 As a result, both his medals were reinstated.